pulp/pulp_installer/roles/pulp3/README.md

   the systemd module's "state" directive.
 Defaults to "started".
 * `pulp_wsgi_enabled` This variable can be configured with any of the states allowed by the systemd module's "enabled" directive.
 Defaults to "true."
+* `pulp_api_port` Set the port the API server is served from.
+Defaults to '8000'.
+* `pulp_api_host` Set the host the API server is served from.
+Defaults to 'localhost'.

 Shared Variables:
 -----------------